Ruyzambrano/Project_Gutenberg_Data_Pipeline_Sentiment_Analysis_Project/README.md

 ## Note:

-In order to do the analysis, you must find the chapter markers first before running the analysis methods.
+In order to do the analysis, you must find the chapter markers manually using regex expressions first before running the analysis methods.
 ## Contributing

 Contributions to this project are welcome.
 You can contribute by opening an issue to report a bug or suggest an enhancement, or by submitting a pull request with your own improvements to the codebase.